awsdocs/aws-cli-user-guide/doc_source/install-bundle.md

 ## Install the AWS CLI version 1 Using the Bundled Installer<a name="install-bundle-other"></a>

-The steps below enable you to install the AWS CLI version 1 from the command line on any build of Linux or macOS\.
+The following steps enable you to install the AWS CLI version 1 from the command line on any build of Linux or macOS\.

-To download it directly \(without using curl\) use this link:
+To download it directly \(without using `curl`\), use this link:
 + [https://s3.amazonaws.com/aws-cli/awscli-bundle.zip](https://s3.amazonaws.com/aws-cli/awscli-bundle.zip)

-Here are a summary of the installation commands explained below that you can cut and paste to run as a single set of commands\.
+The following is a summary of the installation commands explained below that you can cut and paste to run as a single set of commands\.

 ```
 curl "https://s3.amazonaws.com/aws-cli/awscli-bundle.zip" -o "awscli-bundle.zip"